Carmine DeSapio: Involvement with organized crime

 Throughout his political life, DeSapio was noted for alleged involvement with organized crime, even though he fought to distance the organization from the unsavory days of Boss Tweed, and allegations of corruption.
 In 1951, Senator Estes Kefauver of Tennessee concluded that DeSapio was assisting the activities of New York's most powerful mobster Frank Costello, and that Costello had become influential in decisions made by the Tammany Hall council.
 DeSapio admitted to having met Costello several times, but insisted that "politics was never discussed".
 These connections were examined by the Kefauver Commission.

 However, it later became apparent that he was also selling out to benefit local mobsters such as Costello.
 DeSapio was accused of staffing New York City's government with clubhouse hacks.
 He steered valuable city contracts for streetlights and parking meters to the Broadway Maintenance Corporation, a company that, according to the State Investigation Commission, cheated taxpayers out of millions of dollars.

 1953 mayoral election

-In 1953, he earned new respect and public admiration when he turned against the other Democratic leaders in New York City and used the power of Tammany Hall to help ensure that the highly-unpopular incumbent mayor, Vincent R. Impellitteri, was defeated in the Democratic Party primary by Robert F. Wagner Jr., an outspoken pro-reform Democrat, and then helped assure Wagner's victory in the general election.
-Following Wagner's success, DeSapio became a powerful and well-respected kingmaker in the New York political scene.
+In 1953, DeSapio turned against the other Democratic leaders in New York City and used the power of Tammany Hall to ensure the defeat of Vincent R. Impellitteri in the Democratic Party primary to Robert F. Wagner Jr., a pro-reform Democrat, helping Wagner win the general election.
+Following Wagner's success, DeSapio became a powerful kingmaker in the New York political scene.